AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-response-data/c-properties/r-json-properties.md

 `req=...,json [&handler = reqHandler]`

-`<reqHandler>` is the name of the JS handler that is present in the JSONP response.
+The `<reqHandler>` syntax is the name of the JS handler that is present in the JSONP response.
 Only a-z, A-Z, and 0-9 characters are allowed.
 Optional.
 Default is `s7jsonResponse`.

 The Dynamic Media Image Serving Viewers package includes a utility to request and parse JSONP-formatted data from Image Serving.

 See [https://en.wikipedia.org/wiki/JSONP](https://en.wikipedia.org/wiki/JSONP) for more information about the JSONP format.

-See [www.json.org](https://www.json.org) for more information about the JSON format.
+See [www.json.org](https://www.json.org/json-en.html) for more information about the JSON format.

 See also [req](../../../../../../is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-req/r-req.md#reference-907cdb4a97034db7ad94695f25552e76).